 In 2010, I went to the U.S. to study nursing.
 I was convinced by others to pursue this path, but I felt I could not be happy studying nursing and being a nurse for the rest of my life.
 In the meantime, my arts and crafts passion kept burning inside of me.
 I finally decided to be the black sheep in the family by choosing Graphic Communication at Tarrant County College (TCC).
-I really wanted to see if I will be happy doing what I love to do.
+I really wanted to see if I would be happy doing what I love to do.

 It has not been a smooth road...